 IHACPA undertook analysis of the funding impacts of several options presented in the 'Consultation paper for the pricing framework for Australian public hospital services 2021-22'.
-Following the results of this analysis and informed by stakeholder feedback, IHACPA has determined that the readmission funding adjustment will be to deduct the cost of the readmission episode from the index episode, discussed in further detail in this specification.
+Following the results of this analysis and stakeholder feedback, IHACPA has determined that the readmission funding adjustment will be to deduct the cost of the readmission episode from the index episode.
+The meaning of this is discussed in further detail in this specification.